shreenidhi7700/Auto_Price_Prediction/README.md

 Engine Type :-
 DOHC: Dual Overhead Camshaft
 DOHCV: Dual Overhead Camshaft with Variable Valve Timing
-L: L-engine or Inline engine.
+L: L-engine or Inline engine,
-OHC: Overhead Camshaft
+OHC: Overhead Camshaft,
-OHCF: Overhead Camshaft with Fuel Injection
+OHCF: Overhead Camshaft with Fuel Injection,
-OHCV: Overhead Camshaft with Variable Valve Timing
+OHCV: Overhead Camshaft with Variable Valve Timing,
 Rotor: A component of a Wankel engine, which is a type of rotary engine.

 Num of Cylinders :-
-Refers to the numbers of cylinders in an engine two - 2 cylinders three - 3 cylinders four - 4 cylinders five - 5 cylinders
+Refers to the numbers of cylinders in an engine two - 2 cylinders, three - 3 cylinders, four - 4 cylinders, five - 5 cylinders,
-six - 6 cylinders
+six - 6 cylinders,
-eight - 8 cylinders
+eight - 8 cylinders,
-twelve - 12 cylinders
+twelve - 12 cylinders.

 Engine size :-
 It refers to the volume inside the engine cylinders where fuel and air are burned to produce power.
 It's usually measured in liters (L) or cubic centimeters (cc).